 What is an area developer?

-An area developer is an individual who enters a franchise agreement to establish a certain number of franchise units over a defined territory.
-They differ from other multi-unit franchisees in the fact that they don’t naturally acquire additional units one at a time, but enter a contract that dictates how many units they need to set up, how long a period they have to launch them, and what territory they must be situated in.
+Area developer franchisees differ from normal multi-unit franchisees in the fact that they don’t grow their business by gradually acquiring additional units over time.
+Area developers enter a contract that dictates how many units they need to set up, how long a period they have to launch them and which territory/region they must be situated in.
 As well as being known as area developers, this type of franchisee is often referred to as a multi-unit developer.

 Why become an area developer?